jsimms22/Beowulf-Pi-Cluster-Build/README.md

 ### Notes
 - This will require a dedicated keyboard + monitor initially, at least until an SSH server service is installed and configured for each Node.
 - It is strongly recommended to ensure your DNS assigns static IPs to all of your Nodes.
 Dynamic IPs may result in services being unable to connect to each other later on.

-## Step 2: Acquire IP info and modify hosts file
+## Step 2: Acquire IP Info and Modify /etc/hosts

 Insert flashed the SD Cards and supply power to boot up the Nodes